Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Model

 \subsection{Distribution-aware PathSim}

 PathSim \cite{10.14778/3402707.3402736} is a well-established method that outstands for its ability to capture the subtle semantic similarities between objects in symmetric meta-paths.
+The original PathSim is presented below:

-However, the original PathSim relies only on occurrences of categorical node features and lacks an effective approach to take into account the fine-grained, sub-divided categorical features when computing the similarity.
+However, the original PathSim relies only on occurrences of categorical node features and lacks an effective approach to take into account the fine-grained, sub-divided categorical features when computing two regions' similarity in the crime prediction context.
 For example, in the meta-path with $urban\, facilities$ as the intermediate node, a vector containing proportions of different building facilities has been used to indicate the urbanization level of a region.
 A building facility is described as a commonplace that accommodates diverse activities, such as residential, civic, educational, or commercial facilities.
 These types of facilities are further subdivided into more specific facility types like high school and primary school in the category of educational facilities.
 Such sub-divided categorical features are commonly observed within the ubiquitous data, making the traditional PathSim incompatible.
+This is because the similarity between regions w.r.t. different fine-grained categorical features are treated evenly in PathSim, which leads to significant information loss.
 Hence, we propose a distribution-aware PathSim to complement the similarity metrics.
 The distribution-aware PathSim $s(r_i, r_j)$ for two regions is given by: